-TEA will report all Texas Perkins performance measure data to the USDE in the Carl Perkins Consolidated Annual Report, submitted by December 31 each year.
+Except for those measures the USDE collects exclusively through EDEN/EdFacts, TEA will report all Texas Perkins performance measure data to the USDE in the Carl Perkins Consolidated Annual Report, submitted by December 31 each year.
 TEA requires public schools to report PEIMS data four times each year.
-When student data is entered into the PEIMS system in the fall, each student receives a code of 0 (not enrolled in any CTE courses); 1 (taking a CTE elective); 2 (enrolled in a coherent sequence of CTE courses); or 3 (participating in a college tech prep program).
+When student data are entered into the PEIMS system in the fall, each student receives a code of 0 (not enrolled in any CTE courses), 1 (taking a CTE elective), 2 (enrolled in a coherent sequence of CTE courses), or 3 (participating in a college tech prep program).
 Code 2 and 3 students, by definition, are CTE "concentrators".
-Beginning in 2008-09, districts also report CTE student indicator codes during the summer submission.
+Beginning in 2008-2009, districts also report CTE student indicator codes during the summer submission.
 This will improve the accuracy of coding CTE students.

 Additional elements in the PEIMS data system provide information to districts to examine the performance of CTE student subpopulations for all the core indicators.
 Districts also have the ability to analyze CTE student performance by gender, ethnicity, and special populations.
 PEIMS CTE data, when matched with information from the TAKS assessment records, and with wage/UI records and postsecondary enrollment data will validate the performance of secondary CTE students and the effectiveness of CTE programs.
-Districts have access to their Perkins performance measure data, broken out by gender, ethnicity and subpopulations, in the new online Career and Technical Education Reports (CTER) system.
+Districts have access to their Perkins performance measure data, broken out by gender, ethnicity, and subpopulations, in the secure online Career and Technical Education Reports (CTER) system.
 Districts are required to analyze performance measure data to annually evaluate CTE programs.

-Because of the PEIMS data collection schedule, results for a school year are not available until March of the following year.
-Leaver data are not available for release until August.
+Because of the PEIMS data collection schedule, results for a school year are not available until March of the following calendar year.
+Cumulative, year-long CTE performance data for any given school year are available in October of the following school year.
+Leaver data are reported in the fall of the following school year and are available in March of the following school year.
 In order to ensure that accurate data were reported for Perkins III, Texas received permission from the USDE to report performance data one year after the reporting year.
-Plans for a PEIMS data system redesign are pending, based on legislative appropriations.
-The PEIMS redesign will allow the state to report Perkins performance measure data in a more timely fashion.
-Texas anticipates the redesign will occur in three to five years.
+Plans for a PEIMS data system redesign are pending.
+Texas anticipates the redesign will occur in five years.
 The goal is for Texas to annually report Perkins performance measure data in December after the reporting year.
 Because of the availability of follow-up data, student placement data will continue to be reported one year behind.

-For community, state, and technical college programs, achievement of the core indicators of performance is determined based on data from the community, state, and technical colleges Institutional Effectiveness system.
-This system uses the THECB Coordinating Board Management (CBM) reports and data from the Texas Success Initiative, the Annual Self-Evaluation, and the Automated Student and Adult Learner Follow-Up System to demonstrate the success of Texas community, state, and technical college students.
-The results are reported to the USDE each year, or as required by federal law, through the Consolidated Annual Report.
-Additional state measures and standards are collected at the postsecondary level as part of the state accountability and Institutional Effectiveness process to make data reporting more complete, reliable, and accurate.
+For the state's community, state, and technical college programs, achievement of the core indicators of performance is determined based on data collected from the institutions.
+This data collection system uses the THECB Coordinating Board Management (CBM) reports and data from the Texas Success Initiative, the Annual Self-Evaluation, and the Automated Student and Adult Learner Follow-Up System to demonstrate the success of Texas community, state, and technical college students.
+The results are reported to the USDE each year, or as required by federal law, through the Consolidated Annual Report (CAR).
+State measures and standards are collected at the postsecondary level as part of the state's accountability process to make data reporting more complete, reliable, and accurate.
 The community, state, and technical colleges are accountable for performance on these measures in their annual plans.
 The THECB intends to continue to develop reliable methods of collecting data that are not currently being collected consistently across the state i.e., awarding of certificates or industry credentials embedded in the technical programs.